Symmetric Set Coloring of Signed Graphs: Concluding Remarks on Variants of Coloring Parameters of Signed Graphs

-\subsection{DP-coloring}
+\subsection{DP-Coloring}

-In this subsection we show that coloring of signed graphs with elements from a symmetric set can be described as special $DP$-coloring. $DP$-coloring, which was introduced for graphs by Dvo\v{r}\'{a}k and Postle \cite{DP_Coloring_Def} under the name correspondence coloring.
-We follow Bernshteyn, Kostochka, and Pron \cite{BKP_2017} when we name it $DP$-coloring.
+In this subsection, we show that coloring of signed graphs with elements from a symmetric set can be described as special $DP$-coloring.
+The $DP$-coloring was introduced for graphs by Dvo\v{r}\'{a}k and Postle \cite{DP_Coloring_Def} under the name correspondence coloring.
+We follow Bernshte\v{\i}n, Kostochka, and Pron \cite{BKP_2017} and consider multigraphs.

+Let $G$ be a multigraph.
+A \emph{cover} of $G$ is a pair $(L,H)$, where $L$ is an assignment of pairwise disjoint sets to the vertices of $G$ and $H$ is the graph with vertex set $\bigcup_{v \in V(G)} L(v)$ satisfying the following conditions:

+\begin{enumerate} \item $H[L(v)]$ is an independent set for each $v \in V(G)$. \item For any two distinct vertices $v, w$ of $G$ the set of edges between $L(v)$ and $L(w)$ is the union of $\mu_G(v,w)$ (possible empty) matchings, where $\mu_G(v,w)$ denotes the number of edges between $v$ and $w$ in $G$. \end{enumerate}

+An \emph{ $(L,H)$-coloring} of $G$ is an independent transversal $T$ of cardinality $|V(G)|$ in $H$, i.e.~for each vertex $v \in V(G)$ exactly one vertex of $L(v)$ belongs to $T$ and $H[T]$ is edgeless.
+We also say that $G$ is $(L,H)$\emph{-colorable}.